On this page

 - Step 1.
 Tell the other party about the dispute in writing.

 - Step 2.
-If Step 1 doesn’t resolve the dispute, use the franchise agreement process or the code process for disputes.
+If Step 1 doesn’t resolve the dispute, use the process in the franchise agreement, or the Franchising Code of Conduct process, for disputes.

 Step 1: Tell the other party in writing